artefact2047/artefact2047/README.md

 - A behaviour-shaping social-credit layer

 All fused with industrial-scale data aggregation and private artificial intelligence.

-## How to know what is “really” happening

 Ignore the rhetoric.
 Track time and money.
 Who spends how many hours and how many pounds or dollars on what.
 That ledger cuts through narrative to reveal intent.